bahlolab/superSTR/docs/PROCESSING.md

 **FASTQ:** `superstr --mode=fastq -o output_dir/ -t 0.64 input_1.fastq.gz input_2.fastq.gz`

 **BAM:** `superstr --mode=bam -o output_dir/ -t 0.64 input.bam`

+**CRAM:** `superstr --mode=bam -o output_dir/ -t 0.64 input.cram`

+superSTR should respect environment settings of REF_PATH and REF_CACHE as outlined in the [htslib documentation](http://www.htslib.org/workflow/).
+Execution times can vary for CRAM if these settings aren't used due to the need to download and cache sequences from the EBI servers.

 Note: The -o flag is an output prefix rather than a file path; "per_read.txt.gz" is appended to the prefix.